 Extreme Road Rage

-In truth it is only Joanne who feels on edge because sadly "A Deadly Encounter" fails to really create the right atmosphere and it becomes a procession of stalker activity which feels like it has come out of the stalker playbook.
+In truth it is only Joanne who feels on edge because sadly "A Deadly Encounter" fails to really create the right atmosphere and it becomes a procession of stalker activity which feels like it has come out of the stalker movie playbook.
 To make matters worse the level of the torment enters the point of being ridiculous from cars being tampered with to of course the big final scene where Joanne gets to confront her tormentor.
-That final scene is so wrong that nothing about it works, from a special effect involving a car blowing up to the actual reasoning used by her tormentor for trying to make her life a misery.
+That final scene is so wrong that nothing about it works, from a special effect involving a car blowing up to the actual reasoning used by her tormentor for trying to make her life a living hell.

 What this all boils down to is that "A Deadly Encounter" starts well with a nice dramatic set up but then goes down hill quickly and never recovers.
-If you just want a movie to put on in the background whilst you do other things then it works but "A Deadly Encounter" is certainly not a movie which you need to focus upon.